sinjinir1999/Statistics_Data_Science_Interview/Missing_Values.md

 - Missing at random (MAR)

 ### FEATURE ENGINEERING | TECHNIQUES TO HANDLE MISSING VALUES
-- Mean/Median/Mode
+- Mean/Median/Mode -> Missing Completely at Random
-- Random Sample Imputation
+- Random Sample Imputation -> Missing Completely at Random
-- Capturing NAN values with a new feature
+- Capturing NAN values with a new feature -> Missing Data Not at Random
 - End of Distribution Imputation
 - Arbitary Imputation
 - Frequent Categories Imputation